holgerbrandl/holgerbrandl.github.io/_posts/2017-05-08-kscript_as_awk_substitute.md

 {% highlight text %}
 ##
-## real	0m1.617s
+## real	0m1.785s
-## user	0m1.891s
+## user	0m1.937s
-## sys	0m0.391s
+## sys	0m0.433s
 {% endhighlight %}
 Both solutions do not differ signifcantly in runtime.
-However, this actually means that  `kscript` is processing the data faster, because we loose around 350ms because of the JVM startup.
+However, this actually means that  `kscript` is processing the data faster, because we loose around 350ms for the JVM startup.
 To illustrate that point we redo the benchmark with 20x of the data.

 {% highlight bash %}